 The writer André Malraux was de Gaulle’s minister of cultural affairs from 1958 to 1969 and was responsible for protecting and restoring endangered historic districts like the Marais.
 Elsewhere, modern architects were putting their own questionable stamp on the city, like the doughnut-shaped Maison de Radio France in the 16th arrondissement, and the vaguely “Y”-shaped Maison de UNESCO in the 15th.
 The late 1960s also marked Paris in less concrete ways.
 In May 1968, students, hoping to reform the university system, joined a general workers' strike that was paralyzing the nation.
 The police invaded La Sorbonne to calm the protests, and students and sympathizers took to the streets.
 The confrontations became violent, with students attacking police with cobblestones—boulevard St-Michel was subsequently paved with asphalt.
 This was a period of profound social change; those who participated still proudly refer to themselves as soixante-huitards (68ers).

 The 1970s was a period of architectural awkwardness—horrified by the idea of becoming a “museum city,” then-president Georges Pompidou decided to modernize.
 One idea that thankfully never came to fruition was to pave over the Canal St-Martin to make way for a freeway that would cut through the center of the city.
 The dismal Tour Montparnasse dates from this period, as does the destruction of the old Les Halles marketplace, which was replaced with an unpleasant underground shopping mall (Forum des Halles, which has been rebuilt and covered over by a massive glass canopy).
 Pompidou’s one “success” is the nearby Centre Pompidou, whose strange, inside-out design provoked howls of outrage when it was built but now has been accepted as part of the Parisian landscape.
 When François Mitterrand became president in 1981, he too wanted to leave an architectural legacy, and the list of his grands projets (“big projects”) is lengthy.
 Fortunately, most were considerably more palatable than his predecessor’s.
 It is to Mitterrand that we owe the Musée d’Orsay, the pyramid (and underground shopping complex) at the Louvre, and the ultra-modern Bibliothèque National François Mitterrand, as well as the Institute du Monde Arabe and the Opéra Bastille.
-President Jacques Chirac was the force behind the excellent Musée du Quai Branly, which opened in 2006.
+President Jacques Chirac was the force behind the excellent Musée du Quai Branly.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.